Summary

 Managing the teething process

 Babies’ immune systems start to change when they are around 6 months old.
 Along with the tendency to put things in their mouths, this makes them more prone to illnesses.
-Symptoms of common childhood illnesses such as changes in sleep and eating patterns, fussiness, rash, drooling, runny nose and diarrhoea are often linked to teething when that might not be the cause.
-If your child has these symptoms, speak to your child’s doctor about other possible causes such as bacterial, viral or middle ear infections.
+Symptoms of common childhood illnesses such as changes in sleep and eating patterns, fussiness, rash, drooling, runny nose and diarrhoea are often linked to teething.
+Symptoms related to teething usually last around 48 hours.
+If your child has these symptoms, for a longer period, it is important to speak to your child’s doctor to check other causes such as bacterial, viral or middle ear infections.

-Teething takes about 8 days, which includes 4 days before and 3 days after the tooth comes through the gum.
-(You may see a blue-grey bubble on the gum where the tooth is about to appear.
-This is called an eruption cyst and will usually go away without treatment.)
-During this time, it can be tough to keep children comfortable.
+Sometimes, you may see a blue-grey bubble on the gum where the tooth is about to appear.
+This is called an eruption cyst and usually goes away when the tooth erupts.
+During this time, it is important to provide your child with additional support to keep them comfortable.

 Some tips include: